Parallelizable adiabatic gate teleportation: Preliminaries

 \subsection{Adiabatic gate teleportation}

-In this section, we review adiabatic gate teleportation (AGT) \ctr{30}.
-We consider a system consisting of only qubits in this paper, but one can easily generalize the scheme to general qudit systems.
-We use $X,Y$ and $Z$ to represent the Pauli operators, generators of SU(2).
-Subscripts are used to specify the Hilbert space of states or operators.
-In case it is not confusable, we often omit the identity operator and the symbol $\otimes$ to represent the tensor product of operators.
-For example, when we are considering a Hilbert space $\ham_1 \otimes \ham_2 \otimes \ham_3$, $X_1 X_2$ denotes
+In this subsection, we review adiabatic gate teleportation (AGT) proposed in \cite{RefWorks:30}.
+We consider systems consisting of only qubits in this paper, but one can generalize the scheme to general qudit (quantum $d$-level) systems.
+We use $X,Y$ and $Z$ to represent the Pauli operators, generators of SU(2), and use $I$ to represent an identity operator on a qubit system represented by a Hilbert space denoted by $\mathcal{H}=\mathbb{C}^2$.

-Note that $X_1 X_2$ does not represent a simple multiplication of two operators on the same Hilbert space since the different subscripts imply that two operators act on two different Hilbert spaces.

-Before describing AGT, we introduce a special version of AGT, adiabatic teleportation.
-Consider a three qubit system $\ham_1 \otimes \ham_2 \otimes \ham_3$.
-Adiabatic teleportation aims to transfer unknown quantum state encoded in the first qubit $\ket{\phi} $ (input state) to the third qubit (output state) using adiabatic evolution under a time-dependent Hamiltonian of interacting qubits.
-The second qubit acts as a mediator for transferring the state.
-The initial state is prepared in $\ket{\phi}_1\kett{I}_{23}$, which is a ground state of the initial Hamiltonian

-where $\kett{I}=(\ket{00}+\ket{11} )/ \sqrt{2}$.
-Note that we only consider the case $\omega >0$.
-This Hamiltonian is free on $\ham_1$, so it has two degenerate ground states.
-We can choose an arbitrary input state $\ket{\phi}_1 \in \ham_1$, but the state of the second and the third qubits is fixed to be in $\kett{I}_{23}$.
-The initial Hamiltonian given by Eq.~(\ref{inithamil}) is a slightly modified from the one introduced in the original paper of AGT \ctr{30} given by $H^{original}_i =-\omega(X_2X_3+Z_2Z_3)$.
-The additional terms $I_2 I_3$ and $-Y_2Y_3$ in Eq.~(\ref{inithamil}) just shift the energy eigenvalues of the initial Hamiltonian by a constant, and do not change the eigenstates.
-However, the existence of these additional terms is crucial for parallelizing AGT.